aeonSolutions/PCB-Prototyping-Catalogue/Smart LCD Touch Displays/README.md

 =====================================================================================
 ## [Smart Passive E-Ink Display Programmer](https://github.com/aeonSolutions/AeonLabs-Smart-Passive-E-Ink-Display-Programmer)
 A PCB for programming E-Ink Displays.
-Plug the E-Ink Display to this PCB using magnietic pogo pins to upload a new static image to it.
+Plug the E-Ink Display into this PCB using magnetic pogo pins to upload a new static image to it.

 <p align="center">
    <img src="https://github.com/aeonSolutions/AeonLabs-Smart-Passive-E-Ink-Display-Programmer/blob/main/Designs/pcb_front.png" height="350">